Happy New Year, gardeners!

 This month in The Neighborhood Gardener:

-January in Your Garden – The third Friday in January is Arbor Day for Florida.
-You can celebrate by planting a tree in your landscape or community.
-Consider planting a hurricane-resistant tree like live oak, bald cypress, cabbage palm, or crapemyrtle, ensuring you’ll have a tree to enjoy for years to come.
+January in Your Garden – Florida observes Arbor Day on the third Friday of January.
+To celebrate, plant a tree in your yard or community.
+Consider a hurricane resistant tree such as live oak, bald cypress, cabbage palm, or crapemyrtle.

 Read the full January issue.

 Or subscribe today, and receive it directly by e-mail.

 Filed under: Awards, edible gardening, Flowering Plants, Master Gardeners, newsletter, Plant of the Month, Trees, Vegetables, wildlife | Tagged: Arbor Day, bark, birds, cabbage, camellias, Florida, Luke Conner, resolutions, suet, trees, winter |